lispio/mr/README.md

 # Manny's recipes

-> Manny's recipes are a project of writing, modifying, analyzing recipes, home-made products such as:
+> Manny's recipes is a project designed to collect/share, add modifications and analyze recipes for home-made products such as:
 > -bread
 > -homemade wine
-> -Liquor
+> -liquor
 > -homemade cheeses
-> -meats (smoked)
+> -smoked meats